swonderine/ml-workbench-recommender/README.md

 # Train & Serve a Machine Learning Model as a Microservice using Docker and Track the Model-Performance using MLflow

-### Let's build a recommendation engine with a collaborative filtering model, track the model results with MLflow and use Flask to serve batch-predictions of products other users may like as well
+### Let's build a recommendation engine with a collaborative filtering model, track the model results with MLflow and use Flask to serve batch-predictions of related products other users may like as well

 ### What we will do